-The information throughout this site can help you and your parents prepare, plan and pay for education after high school.
+The information on the UCanGo2 Site can help you and your parents prepare, plan and pay for education after high school.
 No matter where you want to go or what you want to do, one thing is true.
 Getting some type of education after high school (whether going to college, trade school or technical school) will help you along the way.

 Oklahoma Money Matters (OKMM) is a personal finance education program that helps K-12 schools, higher education campuses, businesses and community partners develop or expand educational services that empower Oklahomans to make positive financial choices

 - FAFSA- Free Application for Federal Student Aid.